External Opportunities and Research News

 American Academy of Nursing

 For the 2018 Transforming Health, Driving Policy Conference, we invite abstracts specific to the conference objectives and the advancement of health policy.
 We encourage abstracts that demonstrate nursing contributions to health policy through translational science from efficacy to effectiveness studies, implementation and dissemination studies, comparative effectiveness research, or historical and health policy research.
 Moreover, quality improvement projects that inform organizational policy and systems of care are welcomed, as are evidence-based practice projects.
 Abstracts must be submitted electronically via the online process.
-Abstract Submission Deadline: June 25, 2018, 11:59pm EST. Learn more about abstract details and guidelines today.
+Abstract Submission Deadline has been extended to July 2, 2018 - 11:59pm EST. Learn more about abstract details and guidelines today.

 Nurses’ Health Study Now Recruiting New Participants